Manisha123854/Social-Media-Web-App-/README.md

 These stages collectively cover the development of a social media app using Django, addressing various aspects from initial setup and authentication to post management, user profiles, social interactions, and more.

+To run the project : python manage.py runserver